Artificial-Sweetener/TeaBag-Threads-Filter/readme.md

 How It Works
   Finds posts by users on your blacklist, by verified users, or posts containing filtered words.

   Hides those posts from your feed.

   Whitelisted users always show up (checkmark optional).

   (Optional) A filter counter appears at the top right of the page and also shows you the ratio between verified and "unverified" posts

   - turn this on if you want to be grossed out by how much Meta pushes this crap in your face!

-Credits

-Made by artificialsweetener.ai

 If you like this, gimme a star! ⭐
 If you find a bug or want to suggest a feature, open an issue here.